SUSAN TREGONING PHOTOGRAPHY

 Get your kicks on New Mexico's Route 66 National Scenic Byway!

-New Mexico has one of the most varied landscapes in the United States, and Route 66 crosses all of its land regions.
+New Mexico has one of the most varied landscapes in the United States, and Route 66 crosses all its land regions.
 Enter New Mexico in the Great Plains at the ghost town of Glenrio, where the landscape is flat and grassy.
 As you reach Tucumcari, the land begins transitioning to the high desert with broad valleys, deep canyons, sharp cliffs, and flat-topped mesas.
 It is both harsh and majestic.
 Nearing the middle of the state, you’ll wind through the mountain pass of Tijeras Canyon as you work your way to Albuquerque in the valley below.
 Nine Mile Hill brings you up from the valley toward El Malpais, the stark lava landscape near Grants.
 Approaching the Continental Divide, the lava gives way to breathtaking red-hued cliffs.
 Those beautiful red cliffs keep getting better and better as you pass through Gallup shortly before exiting the state.

-Along New Mexico's section of the Mother Road, you will experience the charm of adobe villages in a land heavily steeped in Spanish and Native American culture alongside an eccentric collection of roadside architecture ranging from motels, 50s diners and gas stations, and colorful neon.
+Along New Mexico's section of the Mother Road, you will experience the charm of adobe villages in a land heavily steeped in Spanish and Native American culture alongside an eccentric collection of roadside architecture ranging from motels, 50s diners, gas stations, and colorful neon.
 Discover why New Mexico is known as the “Land of Enchantment.”

 A Brief History of the Mother Road

-coming in droves, and soon they began improving the roadway.
-By 1938 almost the entire drive was concrete or asphalt.
+coming in droves, and soon, they began improving the roadway.
+By 1938, almost the entire drive was concrete or asphalt.
 In addition, some of the road sections had been widened and curves straightened.
 Several changes in the alignment soon followed, shortening and perfecting the route along the way.

 Still, as the Interstates were completed and grew in popularity, traffic was no longer there to support the many businesses along the Mother Road.
 By the 1970s, the Mom and Pop establishments were almost completely gone, leaving empty storefronts and desolate towns ravaged by the lack of traffic.
 As people began moving away looking for jobs, populations dwindled, leaving ghost towns in their wake.
 By 1985, Route 66 was decommissioned, stricken from the maps, and the signage removed.